OzzyCoder11/free-ropro-rex/README.md

  - Add the folder you unzipped.
  - ENJOY!

-Note: Themes may not work, RAP, may not work and you will have to verify your RoPro account (won't remove fake subscription)
+Note: Themes may not work, RAP may not work and you will have to verify your RoPro account (won't remove fake subscription)